 The other area where SEO initiatives fail is a disconnection between marketing and the web development group.
 We often find web developers don’t understand Google ranking factors and don’t take them into consideration in web maintenance projects.
-In almost every SEO audit we do, we find these common problems: dozens if not hundreds of duplicate title tags, 404 errors, and broken links.
-These are signs of a poorly maintained site that Google will dock and move onto another site that may offer the same keywords but is better maintained.
-Combine that with a slow page speed or oversized graphics and Google could possibly pass right over you and never get around to looking at your content.
+In almost every SEO audit we do, we find these common problems: dozens if not hundreds of duplicate title tags, internal and external 404 errors, redirect chains & loops, poorly written meta titles and descriptions.
+These are signs of a poorly maintained site that Google will dock search rank and move onto another site that may offer the same keywords but is better maintained.
+Combine that with a slow page speed or oversized graphics and Google could possibly pass right over you, never getting around to looking at your content.
 We even find brand new sites launched with these problems and wonder how much our clients paid the design and web team to build it.
 Furthermore, website designers sometimes don’t design for mobile.
-Google indexes many websites based on their mobile version.
-Starting July 1, 2019, Google will require all newly registered domains to have mobile-first designed pages when launched.
+Google indexes websites based on mobile design.
+On July 1, 2019, Google now requires all newly registered domains to have Mobile-first designed pages when launched.
 This new standard also focuses on the use of structured data and rich snippets.

-The problem is Google search rank factors are not taught in design or website development schools and clients don’t ask whether the team has expertise in it before they hire them.
+The problem is Google search rank factors for revenue earning keywords and pages are not taught in design or website development schools.
+Further, clients don’t ask whether the team has expertise in it before they hire them.
 We haven’t hired a web developer at our agency yet that we haven’t had to train ourselves.

 The best solution is to pair the web development team with your SEO person in marketing and make sure the web dev team knows they need to meet marketing’s expectations.
 Or hire an outsourced SEO team to audit the site on a monthly or quarterly basis and provide a list of updates the web team needs to make.
 Sometimes having a technical SEO person talking to a web dev person is the best pairing.
 There should be a service level agreement from the web dev group to perform to marketing’s expectations.
 If not, then marketing should have full liberty to make wholesale changes that it needs.